Julian Price Memorial Park: Overview

 The park provides over 100 picnic sites, various campgrounds, rest rooms, nature walks, hiking trails, and a 300-seat amphitheater.
 Visitors can also rent canoes and boats for use on Price Lake.
-Many residents of the towns of Boone and Blowing Rock, which are nearby, do fishing, hiking, and canoeing in the park.
+Many residents of the towns of Boone and Blowing Rock, which are nearby, partake in fishing, hiking, and canoeing in the park.
 The park has the largest campground on the Blue Ridge Parkway, as well as a popular picnic facility.
 This land was obtained in Price's will first by the Moses H. Cone Memorial Hospital and a few years later donated to the National Park Service on the condition that it be developed out as a public recreational area.
 It is directly adjacent to Moses H. Cone Memorial Park and together they are the largest developed recreational areas for public use on the Blue Ridge Parkway.